Resonant Electron-Plasmon Interactions in Drifting Electron Gas: Resonant Plasmon Excitations

+The solution (\ref{psol}) becomes resonant for electron drift conditions, $k_d=\sqrt{\gamma}k_1$ and $k_d=\sqrt{\gamma}k_2$.
+It is evident that these resonant wavenumber values depend on the chemical potential and temperature of the electron gas via the kinetic correction factor.
+However, the dependence on the chemical potential and temperature becomes insignificant for high frequency fast electron phenomenon, where, the kinetic correction approaches unity.

-Figure 2(a) and 2(b) show the electrostatic energy and wavefunction profiles for the driven plasmon excitations in drifting electron gas with given normalized chemical potential, $\sigma=\mu_0/E_p$, and electron temperature, $\theta=T/T_p$, values.
-The oscillations are evidently triple mode consisting of dual plasmon mode in addition to the de Broglie,s mode caused by the electron drift.
-The de Broglie parameter $k_d=v/v_p$ is the normalized electron drift speed to that of the plasmon, $v_p=\hbar k_p/m_e$.
-Note that $\Psi(x)\Psi^*(x)$ gives the normalized electron number density distribution along the electron beam.
-Figure 2(c) shows the stability region for plasmon excitations of arbitrary degenerate electron gas as dashed areas for given normalized parameter values and for two different electron temperatures.
+Figure 2(a) and 2(b) show the statefunction profiles for the driven plasmon excitations in drifting electron gas with given normalized chemical potential, $\sigma=\mu_0/E_p$, and electron temperature, $\theta=T/T_p$.
+The oscillations are evidently triple-tone consisting of dual plasmon oscillations in addition to that of the normal driving mode, caused by the electron drift.
+The drift wavenumber, $k_d$, is in fact the normalized electron drift velocity to that of the plasmon, $v_p=\hbar k_p/m$.
+Figure 2(c) shows the stability region for collective excitations in the electron gas, as dashed areas, for two different electron temperatures.
 The excitations are stable for energy eigenvalues, $E>2\sqrt{\gamma}$.
-It is remarked that the increase in chemical potential gives rise to the stability of excitations, whereas, the increase in the temperature leads to destabilization effect.
-Finally, Fig. 2(d) depicts the dual pseudoresonance effect due to de Broglie's wavenumber matching $k_d=k_1,k_2$, which is the plot of amplitude of plasmon excitations driven by electron drift in terms of normalized drift speed for given other normalized parameters.
-Therefore, for any given energy eigenvalue, $E$, the wavenumbers $k_1$ and $k_2$ given by dispersion relation $E(\sigma,\theta) =k_1^2+k_2^2$, are in fact the normal stationary modes of plasmon excitations in the electron gas.
-In other words, an existing stationary plasmon mode can be excited in the drifting electron gas by the de Broglie's wavenumber matching condition.
-Note also that for $k_d=v/v_p=\gamma^{1/4}$ de Broglie's condition coincides with the quantum beating condition for which $k_1=k_2$.
+It is remarked that the increase in the chemical potential gives rise to the stability of excitations, whereas, the increase in the temperature leads to destabilization effect.
+Finally, Fig. 2(d) depicts the resonance feature of excitations due to drift electron wavenumber matching that of quasiparticles, i.e. $k_d=\sqrt{\gamma}k_1,\sqrt{\gamma}k_2$.
+For any given quasiparticle energy eigenvalue, $E$, the wavenumbers, $k_1$ and $k_2$ which satisfy the energy dispersion relation, $E(\sigma,\theta) =k_1^2+k_2^2$, are natural modes of plasmon excitations in the electron gas.
+In other words, an existing stationary plasmon mode can be excited in the drifting electron gas by the wavenumber matching condition.
+Note that for $k_d=v/v_p=\gamma^{-1/4}$, drift condition coincides with the collective quantum beating state where, $k_1=k_2$.